The Photometric LSST Astronomical Time-series Classification Challenge (PLAsTiCC): Selection of a performance metric for classification probabilities balancing diverse science goals: Results

 \subsection{Mock classifier systematics}

-We simulate probabilistic classifications as potential submissions to \plasticc\ by the methodology of Section~\ref{sec:mockdata} based on CPMs composed of pairs of the characteristic classifiers shown in Figure~\ref{fig:all_combined} under weightings, all of which is described below.
+We simulate probabilistic classifications as potential submissions to \plasticc\ by the methodology of Section~\ref{sec:mockdata} based on CPMs composed of pairs of the characteristic classifiers shown in Figure~\ref{fig:all_combined} under various weightings described below.

-We simulate entries to the \plasticc\ classification challenge by generating random draws of the combined CPM (composed of classififiers with different systematics) described in Section~\ref{sec:mockdata} is shown in Figure~\ref{fig:all_combined}.

 The systematics introduced to each baseline are those that we intuitively expect to worsen classification performance of an arbitrary classifier: \begin{itemize} \item the uncertain, almost perfect, noisy, and subsuming classifiers are anticipated to worsen an otherwise perfect classifier; \item the uncertain, noisy, and subsuming classifiers are anticipated to worsen an otherwise almost perfect classifier; \item the uncertain and subsuming classifiers are anticipated to worsen an otherwise noisy classifier. \end{itemize} In every case, we apply the systematic to one true class, which corresponds to transforming one row of the baseline CPM.